hyperspy/hyperspy/doc/user_guide/io.rst

     >>> hs.load("sample.h5")
     ValueError: Cannot load provided dataset.
 Parameter: Bias was varied non-linearly.
     Supply keyword argument "ignore_non_linear_dims=True" to ignore this error

-Lazy reads will be made available in an upcoming version of pyUSID and HyperSpy.

 Writing
 ^^^^^^^